episerver/AlloyReact/README.md

 You can see it in action by on-page editing this page: http://localhost:27399/en/alloy-plan/download-alloy-plan/

+### Editing a content that has a dynamic DOM
+The block type `ThreeKeyFactsBlock` is rendered as a React component and the user can select what properties to be shown.
+This requires that the On Page Edit mode (OPE) can update the property overlays so that the editor is editing the correct properties.
+This is enabled by publishing the `beta/domUpdated` event in `componentDidUpdate`.

+Have a look at the component:
+`/Static/react/ThreeKeyFacts.jsx`

+To see it in action you need to create a block of type `ThreeKeyFactsBlock`.

 ## Noteworthy files
 * `/Static/react/index.js`
 * `/Static/react/ReactNumber.jsx`
 * `/Static/react/PageListBlock.jsx`
+* `/Static/react/ThreeKeyFacts.jsx`
 * `/Views/Shared/DisplayTemplates/ReactNumber.cshtml`
 * `/Views/Shared/DisplayTemplates/PageListBlock.cshtml`